a-sit-plus/cidre/README.md

 val ip4mappedIp6 = IpAddress("0000:0000:0000:0000:0000:FFFF:192.168.255.255") // returns an IPv4-mapped IpAddress.V6
 ```

-Simply `toString()` any IP address to get its string representation, or access `octets` to get its network-oder byte representation.
+Simply `toString()` any IP address to get its string representation, or access `octets` to get its network-order byte representation.
 An `IpAddress`'s companion object also provides helpful properties such as segment separator, number of octets, and readily usable `Regex` instances to check whether a string is a valid representation of
 an IP address or a single address segment.